 Falling in love is wonderful, and when it happens, you may want the world to know.
+Holding hands and exchanging loving glances will draw a happy sigh from those who witness these sweet signs of affection.
 However, being too affectionate in public shows a lack of general etiquette skills.
 When you and your main squeeze make out in front of other people, they are likely to feel extremely uncomfortable.

 Public displays of affection, also known as PDAs, may elicit a wide range of reactions from people around you.
 Some of the factors for tolerance include age, social norms, and customs.
 If you're not sure whether or not an action is okay in any social setting, you should probably hold off until you are in a more private situation.
 Wouldn't it be nicer to have people rooting for you rather than being embarrassed and running from you?

 - Kisses: There are certain times it's okay to kiss the person you love, such as when you are greeting someone or saying goodbye.
 However, you shouldn't have a long, drawn-out kiss in front of an audience unless you are acting on a stage.
 Even then it's questionable and should come with a rating.